-A UCC History, Theology and Polity Course that meets the requirements as set forth by the UCC Polity Teacher's Network will be offered online in Jan/Feb 2019.
-The instructor will be Rev. David Gaewski, Conference Minister of the New York Conference, UCC.
-Classes will begin at 9:30am and end at 3:30pm on the following dates: Jan 19, 26, Feb 2, 9.
-The platform utilized will be Zoom Video Conferencing (zoom.us) The tuition will be $495.
+A UCC History, Theology and Polity Course that meets the requirements as set forth by the UCC Polity Teacher's Network will be offered online in June/July 2019.
+The instructor is Rev. David Gaewski, Conference Minister of the New York Conference.
+Classes will begin at 9:30 am and end at 3:30 pm on June 8, 15, 29 and July 6.
+The platform utilized will be Zoom Video Conferencing (zoom.us).
+The tuition will be $495.

 The New York School of Ministry offers a variety of webconferenced courses, where participants interact with their instructors in real time and are in conversation with peers “face to face” from their home computers.
 No traveling required.
 Learn more at: http://uccny.org/ministries/nysom/.

 PATHWAYS Theological Education is a member of the United Church of Christ’s Regional Theological Education Consortium, and offers an opportunity to explore progressive Christian theology and to meet the requirements of multiple paths for preparation for authorized ministry in the United Church of Christ.

 Course offerings for the summer/fall of 2019 include:

 Please click here to find out about other continuing education events, workshops, and courses.